Freemasonry, Mass Formation Psychosis & The Lab Leak Theory | With Harrison Smith & Chase Geiser

 This is what I'm willing to go through for other people.

-I'm sacrificing myself for the better for the greater humanity.
+I'm sacrificing myself for the better, for the greater humanity.

 So the worse it is, the more virtuous I am.

-The the more difficult it is to testify against my own father, that's just how committed I am.
+The more difficult it is to testify against my own father.

 It's proof of how virtuous I am.

-Is does this guy have orders?
+Does this guy have orders?

 And if he doesn't tell us, if he doesn't turn around and come to us, then we know he holds secrets from us.

-We're gonna send him to the gulag.
+We're going to send him to the gulag.

-So there's like there's so many different levels to it.
+So there's like, there's so many different levels to it.

-And yeah, literally read anything about what it was like at any point during the Soviet Union, but especially in like the heat of the cold war, the 70s, 80s.
+And yeah, literally read anything about what it was like at any point during the Soviet Union, but especially in like the heat of the Cold War, the 70s, 80s.

-And it's it's baffling how paranoid they had to be, how their paranoia was justified, how especially if they were actually in the security structure, you know, all of the classic stuff where the KGB would break into your house and not even necessarily do anything,
+And it's, it's baffling how paranoid they had to be, how their paranoia was justified, how, especially if they were actually in the security structure, you know, all of the classic stuff where the KGB would break into your house and not even necessarily do anything, but just move stuff around a little bit just to let you know they had been there, just to leave a little bit of evidence, just so you know that you're not outside of their reach.

-but just move stuff around a little bit just to let you know they had been there, just to leave a little bit of evidence, just so you know that you're not outside of their reach, or you know, yeah, the you know, you didn't know if you're you couldn't tell your wife how you were feeling because she would run to the to the KGB.
+Or, you know, yeah, that you know, you didn't know if you're, you couldn't tell your wife how you were feeling because she would run to the to the KGB.

 You certainly go to couldn't go to any of your friends or anything.